lordspline/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

 When you are really short of storage space removing the kernels as described in the step-by-step guide might not free as much space as you would like.
-In that case consider running ``rm -rf ~/linux/*`` as well now.
-This will remove the build artifacts and the Linux sources, but will leave the Git repository (~/linux/.git/) behind -- a simple ``git reset --hard`` thus will bring the sources back.
+In that case consider running ``rm -rf ~/peenux/*`` as well now.
+This will remove the build artifacts and the Peenux sources, but will leave the Git repository (~/peenux/.git/) behind -- a simple ``git reset --hard`` thus will bring the sources back.

 Removing the repository as well would likely be unwise at this point: there